 - based on the trip-id the server can lookup the predefined route and determine the next upcoming traffic-light

-- the latest signal-phase change times can be queried from the traffic-lights-data API (encapsulated by a locally running proxy-service)
+- the latest signal-phase change times can be queried from the traffic-lights-data API

-- based on the received observations, a forecast of future phase changes can be created (also outsourced to a dedicated service)
+- based on the received observations, a forecast of future phase changes can be created

 - the forecast is used to determine the movement speed necessary to catch the next reachable green phase and that information is returned to the client